1920s L-5 Tailpiece Bar

 Talk about your specialty items!
 This one is so special that if you don't recognize it immediately from the photo, you don't need or want it.
 In fact, maybe I shouldn't even be telling you about it because you know all about it already.

 The cross bars on the earliest ones are made of brass, while those of the later 1920s were cast zinc (pot metal) and had a nasty habit of bending or breaking.
-On either version, the strings hook on under the back edge of the bar, and actually wrap over the bar on their way to the bridge.
+On either version, the strings hook on under the front edge of the bar, and actually wrap over the bar on their way to the bridge.
 I can't imagine why anybody would design a tailpiece to work that way, but there you have it.

 Compounding the difficulty of restringing, the original bars were made such that the string barely clings on as you struggle to maintain tension, and try to avoid the string snapping around and scarring the top of the guitar.
 In fact most of these L-5s have scars from just that event.